The positive outcomes of exercising during breast cancer treatment

 Can exercise help manage lymphoedema?

-Lymphoedema is a possible side effect of breast cancer treatment.
-It may cause swelling and discomfort in the arm, hand, breast or torso following treatment, due to a blockage in the lymphatic system.
-Gentle exercise can have a beneficial effect in managing and preventing the symptoms of lymphoedema.
+Lymphoedema is a swelling and discomfort in the arm, hand, breast or torso following treatment, due to a blockage in the lymphatic system.5,6 It can be a possible side-effect of breast cancer treatment.5,6 Gentle exercises can have a beneficial effect in managing and preventing the symptoms of lymphoedema.5,6 Check with your treatment team for advice and guidance around what might be some appropriate movement exercises that are suitable for your needs.